71% of Brits Throw Out Impulse Purchases

 Save Vs. Splurge:

-Here’s a breakdown of the most common spends in the UK and a breakdown of how much you could save if you avoid cigarettes, take out coffee, and eating at restaurants and staying at hotels.
+Here’s a breakdown of the most common spends in the UK and a breakdown of how much you could save if you avoid cigarettes, take out coffee, and eating out at restaurants and hotel stays.

 With 16.9% of adults smoking an average of 11.3 cigarettes a day in England, here’s what you could save: